davidar/lljvm/README.md

 For a **quick demonstration** of some pre-compiled classes, download the [runtime library][lljvm-jar] and the [demo package][lljvm-demo-jar] to a directory on your machine, and run `java -jar lljvm-demo-0.2.jar`.

+To **quickly start** translating your own programs you might want to use [Docker][docker].
+Getting LLJVM to run on modern machines (and keeping it running) can be quite tricky as it depends heavily on an old version of LLVM.
+As an alternative, Martin Haye has set up a virtual machine image [here][mhaye-lljvm] that is pre-configured for and includes LLJVM.
+Install Docker (you may need Boot2Docker) and start it this way: `docker run -i -v /your/project/dir:/project -t mhaye/lljvm /bin/bash`

 To compile LLJVM from source, follow the instructions below.
 If you have problems compiling from source and are running Linux on an i386-compatible platform, download the [binary release][lljvm-bin], extract it, and download the [runtime library][lljvm-jar] into the resulting directory.

 [HN comments][hn-lljvm]